Soliez/mac-utils/README.md

 # Manual Installation

-## Step 1: Install Command Line Tools for Xcode
+## Step 1: Install Command Line Tools for Xcode and a package manager

-Some of the scripts in this repository use tools from Apple's [`Command Line Tools for Xcode`](https://developer.apple.com/download/all/) package.
+Please ensure you have installed a package manager such as [`homebrew`](https://brew.sh) as well as Apple's [`Command Line Tools for Xcode`](https://developer.apple.com/download/all/) package.
 You can install them with the following command.

 ```bash